EliCDavis/reinforcement-learning/README.md

 ## Monte Carlo: Default Reward, 1 numbers of precision

 Since it was an improvement I also tried lowering it to one signifigant digit we care about to see what the results would be.
-Unfortuantely it ended up decreasing in performance, so it looks as if 2 is the optimal number of digists to care about
+Unfortunately it ended up decreasing in performance, so it looks as if 2 is the optimal number of digists to care about

 ![Monte Carlo](https://i.imgur.com/HqfrH5q.png)